Convicted Gentlemen® Foundation

 Please reach us at contact@convictedgentlemen.org if you cannot find an answer to your question.

-The Conviction Curriculum® is a structured educational program that develops personal responsibility, disciplined decision-making, and sound judgment.
+A structured program that develops personal responsibility, disciplined decision-making, and sound judgment.

 The program is delivered in small group settings facilitated by approved volunteers.